microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_80CU1.md

 # Microsoft Azure Service Fabric 8.0 First Refresh Release Notes

-This release includes bug fixes and SDK improvements as described in this document.
+This release includes bug fixes as described in this document.
 **This update will only be available through manual upgrades.
 Clusters set to automatic upgrades will not receive this update unless toggled to manual.**

 The following packages and versions are part of this release: